whatSocks/hfwiki/Razer-Hydra-Operation.md

 * Mode 0: The model rotates around your controller’s location, keeping the model “looking at” the controller, and changing position with changes in your controller’s position.
 * Mode 1: The model rotates about its axis as you rotate your controller, and moves position as a multiple of changes in your controller’s position.

-**Dual-laser editing**: Make both your lasers intersect with a model then “grab” it by pulling and holding both controllers’ triggers.
+**Dual-laser editing:** Make both your lasers intersect with a model then “grab” it by pulling and holding both controllers’ triggers.
 * Mode 0: Move and scale the model accoding to your controllers’ rotations.
 * Mode 1: Rotate model according to your controllers’ relative positions.

 # Miscellaneous